threema-ch/threema-android/README.md

 ### Via Android Studio

 The project can be imported into [Android Studio](https://developer.android.com/studio/).
-To build and deploy it to a device, click the green "Play" icon.
+To build and deploy it to a device, click the green “Play” icon.

 ## <a name="testing"></a>Testing